 I love spring onions/ scallions in the soup.
 It just adds a nice flavour to the sweetcorn chicken soup.

 You only need two lightly-beaten eggs for this recipe.
 The eggs and the sweetcorn juice will help thicken the soup.

-How to make sweetcorn chicken soup from scratch
+How to make chicken and sweetcorn soup

 Make the chicken soup